sei-international/AFOLU-tool/README.md

   - Forestry, other land use and land-use change

 - **Adaptable Model**
-  The tool comes in the form of a LEAP model for non-energy-related GHG emissions from agriculture and FOLU based on a hypothetical  country with dry temperate climate and can be easily adapted to specific national geographic and climatic contexts.
+  The tool comes in the form of a LEAP model with branches for non-energy-related GHG emissions from agriculture and FOLU based on a hypothetical country with dry temperate climate and can be easily adapted to specific national geographic and climatic contexts.

 - **IPCC-Compliant Methodology**
   The tool employs the Tier 1 methodology from the **2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories**, ensuring alignment with National GHG inventories and UN Transparency reporting guidelines